 June 6, 2016: LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board, has certified that the School Street Hydroelectric Project (FERC No. P-2539) satisfies the LIHI Certification Criteria.
 A Preliminary Certification Decision was announced on May 3, 2016, and a 30-day appeal period was open through June 3, 2016.
 No requests for appeal were received.
 This Certification Decision includes two facility-specific conditions, as follows:

-- Condition 2.
+- Satisfied 2018 (no plan to install unit).
+Condition 2.
 If a decision is made to pursue installation of the sixth, fish-friendly generating unit at the Project within the next five years, the facility owner shall notify LIHI within 60 days of when FERC approves such an installation.
 Such installation may lead to a re-evaluation of potentially affected criteria, such as fish passage requirements.

 The effective certification date for the School Street Project is November 20, 2014 for a five (5) year term, which will expire on November 20, 2019.

 November 19, 2014: On October 21, the Low Impact Hydropower Institute (LIHI) received an application for a second term of Low Impact Certification of the School Street Hydroelectric Project, FERC #2539, located on the Mohawk River in New York.
 The current Certificate term was scheduled to expire on November 20, 2014, but LIHI has granted a short term extension on the current certificate term to allow for administrative review of the application.
 The certificate term has been extended through January 31, 2014.

 November 29, 2010: The School Street Hydroelectric Project has been certified as low impact for a five year term, effective November 20, 2009 and expiring November 20, 2014.